comit-network/xmr-btc-swap/README.md

 We are encourage community contributions whether it be a bug fix or an improvement to the documentation.
 Please have a look at the [contribution guidelines](./CONTRIBUTING.md).

+## Rust Version Support

+Please note that only the latest stable Rust toolchain is supported.
+All stable toolchains since 1.58 _should_ work.

 ## Contact

 Feel free to reach out to us in the [COMIT-Monero Matrix channel](https://matrix.to/#/#comit-monero:matrix.org).